 Heated floors are the ultimate cold climate amenity, and in places like New York, they can increase the value of a home by 24 percent.

-Meditation rooms are on the rise: The ultimate place to rest and recharge, a home with an amenity like this really speaks to people’s desire to nest in their spaces.
+Meditation rooms are on the rise: The ultimate place to rest and recharge, an amenity like this really speaks to people’s desire to nest in their spaces.
 (And not surprisingly, Los Angeles boasts the most.)
-This Austin apartment proves your meditation nook doesn’t have to be huge: It just has to be right for you.
+This Los Angeles home proves your meditation nook doesn’t have to be huge: It just has to be right for you.

 The best way to keep your wine tasting great is by investing in a wine fridge that’ll keep your bottles at the right temperature… and homebuyers are willing to pay a premium for this very feature.